zauberlabs/ruby-style-guide/README.md

     end
     ```

-* Use RDoc and its conventions for API documentation.
+* Use RDoc or TomDoc and its conventions for API documentation.
 Don't put an
   empty line between the comment block and the `def`.
 * Keep lines fewer than 80 characters.
 * Avoid trailing whitespace.